Keeping your children safe around schools

 To see gazetted school dates and terms please visit the NSW Board of Studies website.

-We developed the SchoolSafe program to address road safety issues around schools.
+We are regularly looking at ways to address road safety issues around schools.
 Everyone can make our roads safer by observing speed limits and parking signs at all times.
-This program aims to raise awareness of things we can do to make the roads safer.
+Below are some things we can do to make the roads safer.

-The RMS website also has useful information for schools about addressing road safety issues.
+The Transport for NSW website also has some excellent information for schools and parents about addressing road safety issues.

 Reminders for driving safely around schools

-We have prepared a few handy reminders for driving safely:
+We have prepared a few handy reminders for driving safely around schools:

-- Always drive at or below the legal speed limit
+- Always drive at or below 40km/h in a school zone

-- Don't use hand held mobile phones while driving
+- It is illegal and unsafe to use hand held mobile phones while driving

 - Leave a 3 second gap between your car and the car in front.
 This gives you time to react if something unexpected happens.